theiconic/synopsis/README.md

 ## Exception Synopsis
 Exceptions and their traces are synopsised in a special way adding additional properties to the synopsis objects.

+These can be utilised in special Exception formatters.

 ### ExceptionSynopsis
 - **type**: the exception type